On the Adversarial Robustness of Online Importance Sampling: Introduction

 \section{Introduction}

 The streaming model of computation is a rich algorithmic area, and particularly useful for large-scale data analysis.
 A streaming algorithm is given its input as a sequence of items that can only be read sequentially, and is required to compute some global function of the data.
 The main measure of a streaming algorithm's efficiency is its \emph{space complexity}, i.e., the amount of space it uses.
-A more restricted variant of the streaming model is the \emph{online} model, where the algorithm may only store a small number of items (i.e., no bit tricks/combinations of items), and its decisions are irrevocable, i.e., once an item is stored, it may never be deleted.
-While such algorithms in general provide weaker guarantees, they are often simpler to analyze and implement.
-For further motivation, see e.g.,~\cite{CMP16,BDM+MUWZ20}.
+This model is particularly useful for the analysis of massive datasets, where the input is too large for the storage available to the algorithm.
+This occurs naturally in many instances such as computing statistics of large databases, IoT measurements and network traffic logs.
+A more restricted variant of the streaming model is the \emph{online} model, where the algorithm may only store a small number of items (along perhaps with some auxiliary data structures) and its decisions are irrevocable, i.e., once an item is stored it may never be deleted.
+While such online algorithms in general provide weaker guarantees, they are often simpler to analyze and implement.
+For further motivation, see e.g.~\cite{CMP16,BDM+MUWZ20}.

-Most of the streaming literature assumes that the input stream is oblivious to previous outputs of the algorithm.
-This can be viewed as a fixed stream, which is chosen by an \emph{oblivious adversary}.
-However, these assumptions do not necessarily hold, and a recent line of work \cite{Ben-EliezerY20,BJWY22,HassidimKMMS22,AlonBDMNY21,KMNS21_separating,WoodruffZ21,BEO22,CGS22,AssadiCGS23,AttiasCSS24,Stoeckl23,WoodruffZ24,ChakrabartiS24} considers the more difficult setting where the stream may depend on previous outputs of the algorithm, modeled by an \emph{adaptive adversary}.
-That is, the algorithm must output a correct response after processing each item; the adversary may then observe these responses and decide on the next stream elements.
-The immediate motivation is when the input is controlled by a malicious party, but another motivating example is in (honest) interactive systems, where the input may change based on previous outcomes in some unpredictable manner.
-Algorithms in this setting are called \emph{adversarially-robust}.
-A thematic question in this line of work is, what is the ``cost'' of adversarial-robustness?
-Ideally, we would like adversarially-robust algorithms with the same space complexity as their counterparts in the non-adaptive setting.
-This ideal case is achievable for several problems, but it is impossible in general \cite{KMNS21_separating,CGS22}.
+Most of the streaming literature assumes that the input stream is fixed in advance by an \emph{oblivious adversary}.
+However, these assumptions do not necessarily hold, and a recent line of work \cite{Ben-EliezerY20,BJWY22,AlonBDMNY21,KMNS21_separating,WoodruffZ21,ABJSSWZ22,HassidimKMMS22,BEO22,CGS22,AssadiCGS23,AttiasCSS24,Stoeckl23,WoodruffZ24,ChakrabartiS24} considers the more difficult setting where the stream may depend on previous algorithm outputs, modeled by an \emph{adaptive adversary}.
+That is, the algorithm must output a correct response after processing each item; the adversary may then observe these responses and choose the next stream element.
+The immediate motivation is when the input is controlled by a malicious party, but another motivating scenario is when a user repeatedly queries and updates a database based on the answers to previous queries.
+A streaming algorithm is called \emph{adversarially-robust} if it succeeds with high probability against any adaptive adversary.